top of page

 Photographer: T.L.
 Sinclair

 On January 19th, 1958, Alice and her pod made a memorable appearance off Harling Point in Oak Bay, just east of Victoria.
-Their close proximity to the shore surprised the neighbourhood residents, who had gathered at the point hoping to catch a glimpse of Alice.
-The news spread quickly, and soon, nearly a hundred people had gathered at the point to watch the island's favourite pod of orcas deliver a spectacular performance.
+Their close proximity to the shore surprised neighbourhood residents, who had gathered at the point hoping to catch a glimpse of Alice.
+The news spread quickly, and soon, nearly a hundred people gathered to watch the island’s favourite pod of orcas deliver a spectacular display.
 Alice and her companions jumped, swirled, and rolled for almost three hours, occasionally rushing the shore and stopping just a few feet from the rocks to look up at the crowd, who cheered and clapped for more.
-For those who saw the show, it was a Vancouver Island moment they'd never forget.
+For those who saw it, it was a Vancouver Island moment they would never forget.

 "1969::Alice Gone Missing"